CapnHawke/Game-Controller-Parts/Arcade Stick Aux Panel Mods/README.md

 5. Screw assembly into place using original aux panel screws.
 6. Drop in and affix suitable buttons (either 12mm buttons or MX keyboard switches, depending on panel variation).
 7. Wire screen and aux buttons to your encoder.
+8. If you wish to use a Cherry MX style aux panel, designs for a printed circuit board have also been uploaded to this repository, which match the switch spacing of the aux panel and will allow for solder assembly.
+The hosted Gerber file will allow for easy production at JLCPCB, while the hosted .json file can be opened in Easyeda so that modifications to the design can be made.
+You can order the PCBs through JLCPCB.
+When I ordered it and tested it, I opted to *not* have any assembly done, and I hand-soldered headers in place.

 ## Variations